peteroupc/Numbers/docs/PeterO.Numbers.EInteger.md

 <b>Deprecated.</b> This method may overflow.
 Use GetUnsignedBitLengthAsEInteger instead.

  Finds the minimum number of bits needed to represent this number's absolute value.
+For example, all integers in the interval [-((2^63) - 1), (2^63) - 1] have an unsigned bit length of 63 or less, and all other integers have an unsigned bit length of greater than 63.
+This interval is not the same as the range of integers in Java's and.NET's  `long`  type.

     <b>Return Value:</b>